DucManhPhan/DucManhPhan.github.io/_posts/2020-02-28-How-to-use-Apache-HttpClient-to-communicate-with-other-systems.md

 ## Introduction to Apache HttpClient

+The first version of Apache HttpClient is 4.0-alpha1, it was released at Jul 18, 2007.
+And nowadays, this library is still supported by Apache with the newest version - 4.5.11.

+Apache HttpClient has the same functionality with HttpURLConnection is to communicate with other system based on HTTP protocol.

 Spring RestTemplate and Apache HttpClient API work at different levels of abstraction.
-- Spring RestTemplate is superior to the HttpClient and take care of the tranformation from JSON or XML to Java objects.
+- **Spring RestTemplate** is superior to the HttpClient and take care of the tranformation from JSON or XML to Java objects.

-- The Apache HttpClient takes care of all low level details of communication via Http.
+- The **Apache HttpClient** takes care of all low level details of communication via Http.

 But we also can use some other http client libraries such as OkHttp, Netty.